Kenya travel guide

 Effective from 11 June, all flight restrictions between Kenya and the United Kingdom have been lifted.

-The Kenyan Civil Aviation Authority announced that the following conditions will now apply to travellers:
+The Kenyan Civil Aviation Authority announced on 24 September that the following conditions will now apply to travellers entering from the UK:

-- All passengers/crew, irrespective of nationality and residency status, coming to Kenya from the UK via any route of travel must be in possession of a valid COVID-19 negative PCR test certificate conducted within 96 hours before travel.
-Children under the age of five are exempt from this requirement.
+- All passengers, irrespective of nationality and residency status, coming to Kenya from the UK via any route of travel must be in possession of a valid COVID-19 negative PCR test certificate conducted within 96 hours before travel.
+Children under the age of five are exempt from this requirement, as are crew on layover

-- All passengers/crew irrespective of nationality and residency status coming to Kenya from the UK via any route of travel shall be required to self-isolate for seven days upon arrival and must take a PCR test four days after arrival.
-Passengers shall submit daily health information, including the results of their day four PCR test, on the Jitenge Platform / App for 14 consecutive days.
+- All passengers/crew irrespective of nationality and residency status coming to Kenya from the UK via any route of travel shall be required to submit daily health information on the Jitenge Platform / App for 14 consecutive days.
 For more information, please see the ‘Data Collection’ section below.

 All negative COVID-19 test results must prove that they have been taken no more than 96 hours before travel to Kenya and be verified digitally through the Trusted Travel Initiative.